FairwindsOps/gonogo/README.md

 ## Documentation

 Check out the [documentation at docs.fairwinds.com](https://gonogo.docs.fairwinds.com)

+For more information about the generate command, see [Generate Command Documentation](docs/generate.md).
 ## Purpose
 A number factors can affect whether the upgrade of an addon (like cert-manager, nginx ingress, etc) will be successful or not.
 For example, some addon upgrades require a specific api to be available in the cluster, or a specific version of the Kubernetes cluster in general.
 Or perhaps an addon has deprecated a particular annotation and you want to make sure your upgraded addon doesn't include those deprecated annotations.
 Rather than having to manually assess each addon, GoNoGo enables you to create a specification (called a bundle spec) that you can populate with checks for the upgraded version, and run those against your cluster to get an upgrade confidence score.